Mridul28/tarp_project/README.md

 ------------------
 Accident Detection System Web Application [1]:

-The paper aims to implement a 4x4 Tic Tac Toe game for 2 players and 1 players.
+The paper aims to implement a Cooperative Sensing for Improved Traffic Efficiency.
 It develops an AI for the single player game using minimax and alpha- beta pruning algorithms.
-It has a very simplistic implementation of the tic tac toe game with not a lot of focus given on the AI to ensure that it is not very difficult to play against as it is a game for enjoyment.
+It has a very simplistic implementation of the Traffic sensing with not a lot of focus given on the AI.
-Cooperative Sensing for Improved Traffic Efficiency:

 Accident Detection using Convolutional Neural Networks [2]